 Planning how long a project will take requires a bit of forethought.
 Even simple projects can be grossly underestimated and lead to frustration when you have reached the time when you thought it would be done and your are not even halfway through.

-This is one of the key areas I focus on in The Easy Way, where I show you how to do these three steps that lead to a realistic schedule:
+This is one of the key areas I focus on in Project Home that lead to a realistic schedule:

 - How to create a work break down of all the tasks

 - How to estimate how long each task will really take